[Artikel in Arbeit]

 With Win11 I miss Win10 Live Tiles.
 Was using a full start screen with large Live Tiles for Mail, Calendar, 5 MS Weather tiles for different locations I like to travel to, 3 MS To Do lists and 3 MS Money medium tiles for funds and currencies I am interested in.
 I don’t get the rationale behind those Win11 widgets: no full screen, no multiple instances and these pesky clickbait news stories which you cannot get configured away, however hard you try [Jan 2023: getting rid of the clickbait cards is slowly improving].

 I like the new windows snap layouts in Windows 11.
-Snapping a Window can be initiated by moving it to the screen edges or by hovering over (not clicking!) the Windows minimize button.
+Snapping a Window can be initiated by moving it to the screen edges or by hovering over (not clicking!) the Windows maximize button.

 With single monitor setups I frequently use the multiple desktops feature: